matrix-org/matrix-spec-proposals/proposals/4147-including-device-keys-with-olm-encrypted-events.md

 # MSC4147: Including device keys with Olm-encrypted events

-Summary: a proposal to ensure that messages sent from short-lived devices can be securely distinguished from a spoofed device.
+Summary: a proposal to ensure that messages sent from a short-lived (but genuine) device can be securely distinguished from those sent from a spoofed device.

 ## Background

-When a Matrix client receives an encrypted message, it is necessary to establish whether that message was sent from a device genuinely belonging to the apparent sender, or from a spoofed device (for example, a device created by an attacker with access to the sender's account such as the server admin, or a man-in-the-middle).
+When a Matrix client receives an encrypted message, it is necessary to establish whether that message was sent from a device genuinely belonging to the apparent sender, or from a spoofed device (for example, a device created by an attacker with access to the sender's account such as a malicious server admin, or a man-in-the-middle).

 In short, this is done by requiring a signature on the sending device's device keys from the sending user's [self-signing cross-signing